ryanwakabayashi/asteroid-prediction-hazard/Project-Proposal.md

 * Answer the questions from *Motivation, Composition, and Collection* sections of the [Datasheets For Datasets](https://arxiv.org/abs/1803.09010) paper here.

-- Read the csv
+- Read in the .csv and visualized .head() and .info()
-- Checked the number of Null values, if Null values are greater than 700,000 then we dropped the column
+- Checked the number of Null values.
+If the sum of null values are > 700,000, we dropped the column
 - If the remaining column has only Nulls, it is dropped
 - If the remaining rows contain any Nulls, it is dropped
 ### Exploratory Data Analysis

 What Data Acquisition, Cleaning, and Processing Tools have you used.
 Why?